Career Counseling and Coaching in Boston, MA

 Lisa is 32 years old and unhappy in her job as a paralegal, but she is not sure how she can make a change.
 She would like a less stressful job, where she could be of more service to others, but many of the jobs she thinks would be enjoyable would require her to get further education.
 How can she afford to stop working and pay for school?

-Lisa works 45 hours a week, and school on top of that sounds too stressful.
+Lisa works 45 hours a week, and has school on top of that.
 She is at a crossroads and beginning to feel frightened about the future.
 She makes an appointment with a career counselor, who helps to normalize her feelings and discuss her fears about going to school and working full time.

 After a session of exploring her goals and current stress level, Lisa finds that she does not want to stay in her job much longer.
 She realizes that, in spite of the difficulties she may encounter by going back to college and continuing her education, she needs to change careers.
 The therapist helps Lisa research resources for financial aid that would help with the costs of college.
 Her therapist also equips Lisa to manage the stress she may encounter while continuing to work while attending school in the evenings.